Anstinus/lazy-linq/README.md

 ```bash
 bower install lazy-linq
 ```
-This would also install the dependency [babel-polyfill](https://github.com/nicksrandall/babel-polyfill).
+This would also auto install the dependency [babel-polyfill](https://github.com/nicksrandall/babel-polyfill).

 * Include `browser-polyfill.js` and 'linq-browser.js' to your `index.html`.
 ```html